WisteriaM7/SQL-AGENT/README.md

 MIT
 ---

 **Ready to chat with your database?
-Fire up the
+Fire up the notebook and start exploring!**